Feature Articles - Aging

 Learn to relax

-- Do things you enjoy, listen to relaxing music and use whatever form of relaxation works for you as part of your daily life.
+- Do things you enjoy, like listening to relaxing music.
+Use whatever form of relaxation works for you as part of your daily life.

 - Take a few deep, cleansing breaths.